pivotal/docs-tas-adapter/supported-cf-cli-commands.md

 * [Route and domain operations](#route-domain-operations)
 * [Service operations](#service-operations)

-Application Service Adapter supports the following cf CLI commands by providing a subset of [the endpoints the v3 CF API](https://v3-apidocs.cloudfoundry.org/) through its API server.
+Application Service Adapter supports the following cf CLI commands by providing a subset of [the endpoints the v3 Cloud Foundry API](https://v3-apidocs.cloudfoundry.org/) through its API server.

 ## <a id="getting-started"></a> Getting started